-Except for our Analytics solution, we have determined that the set-up fees represent a material renewal option right to our customers as they will not be incurred again upon renewal.
+For our Fulfillment solution, we have determined that the set-up fees and related costs represent a material renewal option right to our customers as they will not be incurred again upon renewal.
 These set-up fees and related costs are deferred and recognized ratably over two years, which is the estimated period for which a material right is present for our customers.